mikepthomas/projects/_posts/printer.md

 ---
+title: Anet A8
-title: Assembly of an Anet A8 3D printer
+heading: Assembly of an Anet A8 3D printer
 date: 2018-05-19
 author: Mike Thomas
-description: This project was to assemble a cheap 3D printer with the premise to eventually make it better by upgrading components and 3D printing improved parts.
+description: This project was to assemble my first 3D printer with the premise to eventually make it better by upgrading components and 3D printing improved parts.
 preview: /assets/blog/printer/printer-hero.jpg
 slug: /projects/printer
 related: